dray01/dsphinx/_posts/istio_on_GKE.rst

 ---------
 The intent of this post is to share the installation process to get the OSS version of Istio Service Mesh on our GKE cluster.
 This is more of an enablement and prep before I go ahead and test out Anthos SM or ASM which it will be known as.
 ASM will provide the capability to build your mesh across many clusters and clouds.
-ASM is just one componant of Anthos that has been built to help our customers build and manage highly scalable systems across multiple cloud and also on-premise DC's.
+ASM is just one component of Anthos that has been built to help our customers build and manage highly scalable systems across multiple cloud and also on-premise DC's.

 More information on Anthos_